pinkkila/stories/guide/cicd-guide.md

 ![img.png](cicd-guide-img/img10.png)

-- After repository is created go to repository and select "View push commands"
+- After the repository is created, go to the repository and select "View push commands"
-- Folow those commands and push image to the repository.
-(Remember build your Spring app with lates changes before push).
+- Follow those commands to push your image to the repository.
+(Remember to build your Spring Boot app with the latest changes before pushing: `./gradlew build`)

 ## AWS RDS

-- Navigate to **Aurora and RDS** service
+- Navigate to **Aurora and RDS** service.
-- First we need to create **DB Subnet group**.
+- First create a *DB Subnet group*.
 Select "Create DB subnet group"

 ![img.png](cicd-guide-img/img11.png)

 - Next we create Database.
-Go to "Databases" in **RDS** and select "Create database"
+Go to *Databases* in **RDS** and select "Create database"

 ![img_1.png](cicd-guide-img/img12.png)